 8s- A phenomenal value.
 The kind of thing I write into my budget right after food but before electricity.

 7s- A Great Deal.
-Unless you are wondering where the next rent check is coming from, this is a must buy.
+Unless you are wondering where the next rent check is coming from, this is a "Should buy."

 Stephen King On Writing

-6s- A good deal.
+6s- A decent deal for the price.
 Pat yourself on the back after this purchase and say, "That'll do, self.
 That'll do."